-Download the WiscVPN tool you need based on your operating system.
+- Download the WiscVPN tool you need based on your operating system.

 - Dynamic IP Addresses:

-Each time you make a connection using the WiscVPN client, you may be assigned a different campus IP address.
+Each time you make a connection using the VPN client, you may be assigned a different campus IP address.
 Most WiscVPN users will likely find that a dynamic IP address meets their needs.

 - Static IP Addresses:

 A few network resources need to be locked down so that only specific IP addresses are allowed to access them.
-The Static IP service will reserve a specific IP address which will always be used for your WiscVPN connection.
+The Static IP service will reserve a specific IP address that will always be used for your WiscVPN connection.